Saturday 13

 Elizabeth Salmón (UN Special Rapporteur on the situation of human rights in the Democratic People's Republic of Korea)

-Manfred Nowak (Independent Expert leading the United Nations Global Study on Children Deprived of their Liberty)
+Manfred Nowak (United Nations Independent Expert responsible for the Global Study on Children Deprived of their Liberty)

 Moderators: To be confirmed